 or has mental health or addiction problems.
 With our Network

-Partners, we aim to ensure that information, advice and practical
+Partners, we aim to ensure that information and practical support

 Helpline: 0300 222 11 22.
 The Society is

 dedicated to supporting people with dementia and their families and

 - practical and emotional help such as helplines

 - services such as respite care.